 The Lamppost Café

 The breakfast menu at The National contains a simply mouth-watering selection of classic breakfasts and brunch dishes with a twist.
-From a traditional fry to rhubarb crumble pancake stacks or a turkey and mozzarella butty, there’s plenty to choose from whether you want to try something new or stick to what you know.
+From Beans n’ Toast to a cod burger or a vegan club sandwich, there’s plenty to choose from whether you want to try something new or stick to what you know.
 Dine in The National’s ultra cool interior with sharp industrial and minimal design.
+Served from 10am-4pm.

 Granny Annies offers something for everyone.
 Their breakfast menu, which is served from Friday to Sunday, is filled with Irish fayre, French brasserie and typical American-style dishes, which include Granny’s Big Irish Fry, filled soda, eggs Benedict and pancake stack with maple syrup and bacon.
 Alongside an enticing breakfast, a cocktail list is also available which includes Granny’s Boozy Tea.